 Site description and sampling

 Wet and dry soil samples were collected on February 2, 2017.
 The wet soil was directly taken from the shoreline of Buffalo Creek, located in Farmville, Virginia, and the dry soil was taken from a bankside close to the creek.
 Samples were taken to the Environmental Education Center in Lancer Park (Longwood University), and then weighed out to fit the criteria of .5 grams.
 Each amount was placed into a sterile tube and 25mL of water was added to create a direct count.
 10mL was pipetted from the direct count into a new sterile tube (1:10) and vortexed for 10 seconds.
 10mL from the 1:10 was placed into a third sterile tube (1:100) and vortexed for 10 seconds.
-Once all six tubes (wet and dry soil) were ready, a micropipette was used to place each separate sample onto an agar plate, spread out with a blue hockey stick, and stacked together to be placed into an incubator for roughly four days to grow.
+Once all six tubes (wet and dry soil) were ready, each sample was placed onto an agar plate, spread out with a blue hockey stick, and stacked together to be placed into an incubator at 30 degrees Celsius for roughly four days to grow.

 Genomic DNA extraction

-One colony, from each colony, was collected with a sterile toothpick added to separate microcentrifuge tubes containing 300uL of microbead solution, was mixed for 15-30 seconds to suspend the bacteria cells into the solution.
+One colony from each site was collected with a sterile toothpick, added to separate microcentrifuge tubes containing 300uL of microbead solution, and mixed for 15-30 seconds to suspend the bacteria cells into the solution.
 The solutions were micro pipetted into separate microbead tubes, and 50uL of solution MD1 was added.
 The tubes were transferred into a water bath for 10 minutes at 65 degrees Celsius, and then vortexed for 10 minutes at maximum speed.
 Next, the tubes were centrifuged at 10,000xg for 30 seconds at room temperature.
 The supernatants were transferred to clean 2mL collection tubes, and 100uL of solution MD2 was added to the supernatants.
 The tubes were then vortexed for 5 seconds, and incubated at 4 degrees Celsius for 5 minutes.
 The tubes were centrifuged for 1 minute at 10,000xg.
 Avoiding the pellet, the volume of the supernatant was micro pipetted into clean 2mL collection tubes.
-Nine hundred uL of solution MD3 was added to the supernatant and the tubes were vortexed for 5 minutes.
+Nine hundred ul of solution MD3 was added to the supernatant and the tubes were vortexed for 5 minutes.
 Seven hundred uL was added to the spin filter and then centrifuged at 10,000xg for 30 seconds at room temperature.
 The flow through was discarded, the rest of the supernatant was added to the spin filter, and centrifuged the same.
 Three hundred uL of solution MD4 was added and the tubes were centrifuged at 10,000xg for 30 seconds.
-The flow through was discarded and the tubes were centrifuged this time at 10,000gx for 1 minute to ensure all of the ethanol was emptied out.
+The flow through was discarded and the tubes were centrifuged at 10,000gx for 1 minute to ensure all of the ethanol was emptied out.
 The spin filter was placed into a new tube and 50uL of solution MD5 was added to the center of the filter.
 The tubes were centrifuged for the last time at 10,000xg for 30 seconds, the spin filter was discarded, leaving the DNA in the tube, and the tubes were stored at -20 degrees Celsius for a week.

 PCR amplification